leRoderic/icat-k8s/README.md

 # icat-k8s
-ICAT Kubernetes deployment files use at Alba Synchrotron
+ICAT Kubernetes deployment files used at different facilities